The article featured this photograph of Santos:

 Proud has the face of a guy who got picked on in junior high, and the body of a cartoon superhero.

-I'm not saying Peaty and Proud are unquestionably doping -- though the visual evidence is pretty telling.
-(I think most British swimmers are clean, a statement I wouldn't make about the Brazilians or Chinese.)
-And, I obviously don't have proof that any of the three swimmers shown above are taking PEDs.
+I'm not saying Peaty and Proud are unquestionably doping (I think most British swimmers are clean, a statement I wouldn't make about the Brazilians or Chinese).
+And I obviously don't have proof that any of the three swimmers shown above are taking PEDs.
+But, the visual evidence is pretty compelling.

 Jack Conger, the American record holder in the 200 yard butterfly: